hpackage/HPackage.Net/README.md

 # HPackage.Net

 .NET client package for Hollow Knight PackageDefs.
-Types are genreated from the schema at https://github.com/hpackage/hpackage-schema using [quicktype](https://github.com/quicktype/quicktype).
+Types are generated from the schema at https://github.com/hpackage/hpackage-schema using [quicktype](https://github.com/quicktype/quicktype).
 Quicktype does not generate documentation on the generated classes, you can reference the documentation in the schema itself for information on the schema types.